Larraine Cox

 Practice description

-• 1st Monday of the month @ 1:15pm (Relationship counsellors) — 1 place available
+• 1st Monday of the month at 1:15pm (Relationship counsellors) – 1 place available

 My first session

-When you decided to go ahead, I’d have send you a supervision agreement (for individual or group work).
-You’re advised that while you’re welcome to read it before our first session - I ask that you wait to sign until we’ve met - it’s important that you feel fully comfortable before making a commitment.
+Once you decide to go ahead, I’ll send you a supervision agreement (for individual or group supervision).
+You’re very welcome to read through this in advance, but I ask that you wait until after our first session to sign it.
+It’s important to me that you feel fully comfortable and confident before making any commitment.

-In your first session, we’ll go over any questions you have about the agreement or our ways of working, and then begin focusing on your client work or whatever else feels most relevant that day.
+In our first session, we’ll take time to go through any questions you have about the agreement or how I work.
+From there, we’ll begin focusing on your client work, professional reflections or whatever feels most relevant and useful for you on the day.

-If you’re joining a group, you’ll be welcomed, the other members will introduce themselves to you and then you will be given time to introduce yourself - who you are, what kind of work you do, and anything else you'd like to share — before we move into the usual group process.
+If you’re joining a supervision group, you’ll be warmly welcomed.
+The existing group members will introduce themselves, and you’ll then have space to share a little about yourself before we move into the usual group process.

-• Payment is due in advance to confirm your place
+• Payment is required in advance to confirm your supervision

-I regularly write reports for CPCAB (50/100-hour), placement mid-points, and BACP accreditation.
-These are completed collaboratively - we’ll review a draft together before I complete the final version.
+I regularly write supervision reports for CPCAB (50/100-hour), placement mid-points, and BACP accreditation.
+These are completed collaboratively - we’ll create a draft version together before I finalise the report.

-Please note: I charge a standard one-hour fee for reports.
-If more time is required, we’ll discuss this in advance.
+Please note: reports are charged at my standard one-hour supervision rate.
+If more time is needed, I’ll discuss this with you in advance.

-If you’re looking for a supervisor who will listen, reflect, gently challenge when needed, and support your ongoing development — I’d love to hear from you.
+If you’re looking for a supervisor who will listen carefully, reflect thoughtfully and gently challenge when helpful as well as support your ongoing development, I’d be very happy to hear from you.

-Let’s have a conversation and see if we’re a good fit.
+Let’s have a conversation and see whether we’re a good fit.

 What I can help with